Bren2010/draft-subgroups/draft-mcmillion-mls-subgroups.md

 several devices simultaneously, devices must take care to avoid reusing encryption keys and nonces.

-If two devices encrypt a message with the same key simultaneously, they will have already deleted the encryption key by the time they receive the other's message, which will cause a decryption failure.
-This is a functional issue that devices can coordinate with the Delivery Service to prevent.
+If two devices encrypt a message with the same key simultaneously, they may have already deleted the relevant encryption key by the time they receive the other device's message, which will cause a decryption failure.
+This is a functional issue, and the best solution depends on whether the Delivery Service is strongly or eventually consistent {{?I-D.ietf-mls-architecture}}.
+Devices communicating with a strongly consistent DS can prevent this issue by checking that they have processed all the messages sent to a group before sending their own message.
+Alternatively, devices communicating with an eventually consistent DS may simply need to retain encryption keys for a short period of time after use in case they are still necessary.

-If two devices encrypt a message with the same key and nonce simultaneously, this could compromise the message's confidentiality and integrity.
+However, if two devices encrypt a message with both the same key and nonce simultaneously, this could compromise the message's confidentiality and integrity.
 Devices prevent this by ensuring two devices in a subgroup never choose the same `reuse_guard`.

 ## Small-Space PRP